-Heading into its 63rd year, the North Beach Festival is one of the largest street fairs in San Francisco every summer.
-This year's two-day event is on Saturday, June 17 and Sunday, June 18, 2017.
+Heading into its 67th year, the North Beach Festival is one of the largest street fairs in San Francisco every summer.
+This year's two-day event is on June 17 & 18, 2023.

-The North Beach Festival features more than 20 gourmet food vendors, several stages of live music, and more than 100 art and crafts vendors.
+The North Beach Festival features gourmet food vendors, several stages of live music, and more than 100 art and crafts vendors.
 There is also a kids' chalk art area, Italian street painting, and a 'blessing of the animals' ceremony on both afternoons.

-This annual event features live music and entertainment on four stages.
+This annual event features live music and entertainment on three stages.
+You'll find stages with music, poetry, comedy, and more.

 On Vallejo Street between Grant Avenue and Columbus, local Bay Area artists will create amazing pieces of art on the street.
 It is free to watch and it's one of my favorite parts of the North Beach Festival.